moj-analytical-services/rpackage_training/README.md

 ## 7. Making your functions work in a package

 Generally, there are few differences between the normal R code that you write, and the format of code inside a package.
 The most important consideration is how you reference functions that you are using from other packages.
+While this won't affect how your code runs, it ensures that it works correctly when your package is used by others.

 Normally when you use a function from another package, you might call that package in a library call, and then reference the function directly e.g.